italha0/script-to-video/worker/README.md

 ```

 Notes:
-- With `RENDER_QUEUE_ENABLED=false`, the worker will poll Supabase every ~15s for recent `pending` jobs and process them.
+-- With `RENDER_QUEUE_ENABLED=false`, the worker will poll Appwrite every ~15s for recent `pending` jobs and process them.
 - If you enable queueing, set `RENDER_QUEUE_ENABLED=true` and provide `REDIS_URL` (TLS: `rediss://...:6380`).
-- Ensure the API host has the same Supabase and Azure envs so it can insert jobs.
+- Ensure the API host has the same Appwrite and Azure envs so it can insert jobs.

 ## Deploying the worker (production)